Menu

 Workers have a role to play in helping ensure safe and healthy workplaces.
 Knowing your rights in the workplace is an important part of this.

-A hazard is any activity, situation or substance that could harm a worker.
-Employers must tell workers about hazards and how to protect themselves.
+A hazard is any harmful activity, situation or substance.
+Employers must tell workers about hazards and how to protect themselves and others.
 Workers have the right to ask about potential hazards.

 Right to Participate in Safety Efforts

 Workers can help to identify and correct hazards.
-They can do this as individual workers or through Occupational Health Committees if there are 10 or more workers in the workplace.
-In some smaller but high hazard workplaces a worker health and safety representative must be designated.
-The representative, like the committee, works with the employer to resolve any health and safety concerns.
+They can do this as individual workers or through Occupational Health Committees.
+Workplaces must have a committee if there are 10 or more workers.
+In high hazard workplaces with fewer than 10 workers, a health and safety representative must be designated.
+Committees and representatives work with the employer to resolve any safety concerns.

 Right to Refuse Unusually Dangerous Work

-A worker has the right to refuse to do any specific job or task which they have reasonable grounds to believe is unusually dangerous to themselves or to other workers.
-An unusual danger includes a danger that is not normal for the job, one that would normally stop work or one that the worker isn’t trained, equipped or experienced enough to handle safely.
+A worker has the right to refuse to do any task which they reasonably believe is unusually dangerous to themselves or others.
+An unusual danger includes a danger that:

-If you need to refuse work because of an unusual danger you need to tell your employer what you are refusing to do and why.
+If you refuse work because of an unusual danger, you need to tell your employer what you are refusing to do and why.
 Do not leave work without your employer’s permission.
-You may be re-assigned to a different job.
-If the situation cannot be resolved contact the Occupational Health & Safety Division.
+They may re-assign you to a different job.
+If the situation cannot be resolved, contact the Occupational Health & Safety Division.

 Right to a Harassment-Free Workplace

-Personal harassment is also prohibited.
-Personal harassment, sometimes called bullying, includes comments or displays that impact a worker’s physical or psychological well-being and threaten the health and safety of the worker.
+Personal harassment, also called bullying, is also prohibited.
+Personal harassment means conduct or comments that impact a worker’s physical or mental well-being.
 It must also be shown that the harasser knew or should have known that the conduct would cause the worker to be humiliated or intimidated.

 Housing & Communities